scraly/ovhcloud-kubernetes-cookbook/kyverno/README.md

 ### Managed Private Registry (MPR) only policy

-You can ask Kyverno to deny the creation and the update of Pods if they don't use MPR (docker registry forbidden for example).
+You can ask Kyverno to deny the creation and the update of Pods if they don't use MPR (if DockerHub is forbidden for example).

-Here the policy that we will deploy:
+Here the policy that you will deploy:

 ```yaml
 apiVersion: policies.kyverno.io/v1alpha1